pimterry/loglevel/README.md

 #### `log.setLevel(level, [persist])`

-This disables all logging below the given level, so that after a log.setLevel("warn") call log.warn("something") or log.error("something") will output messages, but log.info("something") will not.
+This disables all logging below the given level, so that after a `log.setLevel("warn")` call `log.warn("something")` or `log.error("something")` will output messages, but `log.info("something")` will not.

-This can take either a log level name or 'silent' (which disables everything) in one of a few forms:
+This can take either a log level name or `'silent'` (which disables everything) in one of a few forms:

-* As a log level from the internal levels list, e.g. log.levels.SILENT ← _for type safety_
+* As a log level from the internal levels list, e.g. `log.levels.SILENT` ← _for type safety_
-* As a string, like 'error' (case-insensitive) ← _for a reasonable practical balance_
+* As a string, like `'error'` (case-insensitive) ← _for a reasonable practical balance_
-* As a numeric index from 0 (trace) to 5 (silent) ← _deliciously terse, and more easily programmable (...although, why?)_
+* As a numeric index from `0` (trace) to `5` (silent) ← _deliciously terse, and more easily programmable (...although, why?)_

-Where possible the log level will be persisted.
+Where possible, the log level will be persisted.
 LocalStorage will be used if available, falling back to cookies if not.
 If neither is available in the current environment (i.e. in Node), or if you pass `false` as the optional 'persist' second argument, persistence will be skipped.

-If log.setLevel() is called when a console object is not available (in IE 8 or 9 before the developer tools have been opened, for example) logging will remain silent until the console becomes available, and then begin logging at the requested level.
+If `log.setLevel()` is called when a console object is not available (in IE 8 or 9 before the developer tools have been opened, for example) logging will remain silent until the console becomes available, and then begin logging at the requested level.

 #### `log.setDefaultLevel(level)`

-This sets the current log level only if one has not been persisted and can’t be loaded.
+This sets the current log level only if one has never been explicitly set, either via `log.setLevel()` or loaded from a previously persisted `setLevel()` call.
 This is useful when initializing scripts; if a developer or user has previously called `setLevel()`, this won’t alter their settings.
 For example, your application might set the log level to `error` in a production environment, but when debugging an issue, you might call `setLevel("trace")` on the console to see all the logs.
 If that `error` setting was set using `setDefaultLevel()`, it will still stay as `trace` on subsequent page loads and refreshes instead of resetting to `error`.

 The `level` argument takes is the same values that you might pass to `setLevel()`.
 Levels set using `setDefaultLevel()` never persist to subsequent page loads.